arnaudporet/pathrider/readme.md

 pathrider <command> [options] <arguments>
 ```

+Commands:

+* `connect`: find the paths connecting some nodes of interest in a network
+* `stream`: find the upstream/downstream paths starting from some nodes of interest in a network

+Positional arguments: see the command-specific help (`pathrider <command> -help`)

 Options:

 * non command-specific options:
     * `-l/-license`: print the BSD 2-Clause License under which pathrider is
     * `-h/-help`: print help
-* command-specific options: see `pathrider <command> -help`
+* command-specific options: see the command-specific help (`pathrider <command> -help`)

-Commands:

-* `connect`: find the paths connecting some nodes of interest in a network
-* `stream`: find the upstream/downstream paths starting from some nodes of interest in a network

-Arguments: see the command-specific help (`pathrider <command> -help`)
+Output files: see the command-specific help (`pathrider <command> -help`)

 Cautions:

-* pathrider handles networks encoded in the SIF file format (see at the end of this readme file)
+* the network must be in the SIF file format (see at the end of this readme file)
 * edge duplicates are automatically removed
 * edges are assumed to be directed

-For command-specific help, run: `pathrider <command> -help`
+For command-specific help, run `pathrider <command> -help`.

 ### pathrider connect

 Find the paths connecting some nodes of interest in a network.

-Typical use is to find, in a network, the paths connecting some source nodes to some target nodes.
+Typical use is to find in a network the paths connecting some source nodes to some target nodes.

 Usage: